openradar/TINT/README.rst

 Acknowledgements
 ----------------
 Thanks to Bhupendra Raut for creating the original protoype for this tracking method in R.

+The development of this software is supported by the Climate Model Development and Validation (CMDV) activity funded by the Office of Biological and Environmental Research in the US Department of Energy Office of Science.
 References
 ----------
 Dixon, M. and G. Wiener, 1993: TITAN: Thunderstorm Identification, Tracking,